Why do people lie? What does that say about us? Maybe a better question is -why do we believe lies?

 This idea is dangerous because you become your own worst enemy.
 If you don't think you deserve better, chances are you won't do anything to make changes.

 Buying things that I couldn't afford helped me get through life.
 I was continually struggling internally, and I used to buy expensive things to relieve that pain.
 These purchases only gave me temporary satisfaction before leaving me feeling empty and behind.

 As I've written before, I also struggle with self-confidence.
 But I'm learning that I deserve better than what I was giving myself, and making better decisions has helped boost my confidence.

 The power in lies comes from their ability to convince us that the consequences are worth the cost.
 But they never are.

-I started learning that it feels so much better to buy things with cash we have on hand.
+I started learning that it feels so much better to buy things with the cash we have on hand.
 Whether that is for vacations or stuff we need/want.
-Not having to figure out how we are going to pay off a credit card balance frees up so much financial stress and has benefitted our marriage too.
+Not having to figure out how we will pay off a credit card balance frees up so much financial stress and has benefitted our marriage.

 There is nothing I could buy that would fill the void I have in my heart.
 That requires me to dig deep to figure out the core issues and learn that I am worthy of love and affection.